ER Data Modeler

 The Aqua Data Studio Entity Relationship Modeler (ER Modeler) helps you design physical database models for all major RDBMS vendors and versions.
 Use the Forward Engineer feature to model entities and convert them into SQL Scripts, or Reverse Engineer existing databases to visualize a database model.
 You can quickly convert models from one database vendor to another using the Convert feature.
 The Schema Compare Tool functionality within the ER Modeler allows comparing ER Models.
 The Import feature allows adding entities from existing databases into an ER model.
 ER models can also be stored in version control to keep track of changes.

-Model and Create Database Designs
+Create Database Designs

 The ER Modeler allows you to create professional database designs with its rich set of features.
 A graphic display1 of database objects can be created manually by adding entities on a sheet and altering their attributes.
 Create a physical database model by dragging and dropping tables, indexes, constraints, relationships, notes and regions from the Palette.

 Regions are used to group displayed objects in a sheet.
 To make a region, drag one around the objects you wish to group.
 You may then move Regions around, to move a group of objects.

 Use the Display options to model diagrams based on Attribute, Primary Key, Entity, Physical Schema, Nullable Columns, Comments or Relationship Names.
 An option for Schema Folder Grouping is also available.

 An ER diagram can be extracted from an existing database (commonly referred to as reverse engineering2) and its schema objects displayed as a model by using Tools->ER Diagram Generator in the Server Browser.

 A powerful and flexible feature of the ER Modeler is the Import support under Tools-> Import Database, which allows you to add tables and views from existing databases into your model.